Loading…

 Simple notes for farmers

-Main use: Farmers mostly grow this crop for forage; hay/green chop.
+Main use: Farmers mostly grow this crop for forage (grazing, green chop, hay); cover crop; silage.

 Pollination: This crop is mainly pollinated by wind.
 Keeping flowers healthy and having insects like bees in the field helps improve fruit set and yields.

-Where it grows: Africa; warm regions It is grouped under: Forages & Fodder.
+Where it grows: Warm-season grass; grown in tropics/subtropics and warm temperate zones It is grouped under: Forages & Fodder.

-Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.5.
-It does well in well-drained; tolerates drought.
+Soil: The crop grows best in slightly acidic to near neutral soils, with a pH of about 6 to 7.2.
+It does well in well-drained loam/sandy loam; tolerates light soils.
 Good drainage is important, so avoid waterlogged spots.

 Planting depth: Dig planting holes or furrows about 2.5 centimetres deep so the roots sit firmly in the soil but are not buried too deep.